 This new AI-composed pop song sounds like something from a Spotify playlist

-Using AI music creation software by Amper, Southern plugged in various parameters like mood, style and tempo to auto-compose the underlying chords and instrumentation.
+Using AI music creation software by Amper, Southern plugged in various parameters like mood, style, and tempo to auto-compose the underlying chords and instrumentation.
 The album will even be distributed online through Stem, a platform that allows royalties to be divvied up between various creators.
 So not only will machines write music in the future, they might even get paid.

 Related: How Google’s Music-Making AI Learns From Human Minds At Music FestivalsJPT